 Cooler temperatures mean sweater weather, hot cups of tea, and of course—apple season!
 Whether they’re in pies, cider, or munched right after picking, apples are always a palate pleaser.
 Some of the best apple orchards are situated right outside of New York City, in the beautiful Hudson Valley.

-Dr. Davies Farm is home to more than 4,000 apple trees spread across 55 acres.
+Dr. Davies Farm is home to more than 5,000 apple trees spread across 65 acres.
 Picking poles are available, but the kiddies should be able to manage as the orchard has plenty of low-hanging fruit.
 (The farm is cash-only.)
 With gorgeous views of the Catskills in the background, you can pick-your-own apples in September and October at Greig’s Farm.
-For lunch, head to the market where the menu showcases Hudson Valley produce, cheeses, meats, and kid-friendly offerings like seasonal flatbread.
+For lunch, hit up the cafe for a classic burger or pulled pork sandwich and stop in at the market to stock up on Hudson Valley produce, cheeses, meats, and seasonal pies.
 Hurd’s Family Farm caters to the season.
 Expect plenty of apple-picking opportunities, a two-acre corn maze, a playground, nature trails, and a cow-train ride.
-Kids can try the big-apple bounce air pillow, slide down a sand mountain, pedal trikes, meet farm animals, feed fish off a dock, and take on a giant slide.
+Kids can jump for joy on a bounce air pillow, meet farm animals, feed fish off a dock, and take on a giant slide.

-Stay at one of the highest rated places in Hudson, The Croff House, or the idyllic Mohonk Mountain House.
-If romance is the theme to your weekend, look no further than Mount Merino Manor—check-in, relax, and take it all in.
+Stay at the idyllic Victorian castle resort Mohonk Mountain House, or if romance is the theme to your weekend, look no further than Mount Merino Manor—check-in, relax, and take it all in.

 For pumpkin lovers: Greater Niagara and Chautauqua-Allegheny